zizdlp/zbook/README.md

 3. Then open the space in your web browser, using <http://localhost:3000/>

 4. 🍻 To use email services and third-party account login, please apply first.
-For details, please refer to [ZBook User Guide](https://github.com/zizdlp/zbook-user-guide).
+For details, please refer to [ZBook Documentation](https://github.com/zizdlp/zbook-docs).

 ### CI and testing